New Builder Homes: Before Contacting a Builder

 • General post-closing savings

 Choosing the right builder is about more than brand recognition.
 Community location, lot premiums, included features, upgrade pricing, floor plan quality, and resale appeal can vary significantly from one builder to the next.
-Here are some of the better-known builders active in Ottawa and surrounding communities.
+Here are some of the better known builders active in Ottawa and surrounding communities (in no particular order).

-Barrhaven · Kanata · Orléans · Stittsville · Manotick
+Barrhaven · Kanata · Orléans · Richmond · Kemptville · Stittsville · Rockcliffe

 Richcraft Homes